AndrewChiu-Phison/aiDAPTIV-Integration-anything-llm/aiDAPTIV_Files/User_Guide/User_Guide.md

 ### Usage Workflow

 1. **Initial Setup**
-- Click on `anything-llm.exe` to launch the chat interface.
-The chat room can be found at http://localhost:3000 (default).
+- Click on `run-dev-all.bat` to launch the chat interface.(If occurs error, maybe try once again) The chat room can be found at http://localhost:3000 (default).
 ![image](img/fig_1.PNG)

 2. **Set LLM Endpoint**